Foundation degrees and courses for school support staff

 “The flexibility of the course has enabled me to gain a qualification I never thought I’d be able to get” Amanda, FdA student

-- Accredited Learning: UWE gives you accreditation for your professional work practice.
+- Accredited Learning: UWE Bristol gives you accreditation for your professional work practice.
 Students may present evidence of their experience by video and are asked to reflect and provide evidence on what they’ve learned.

 - Co-working with colleagues: students learn from each others’ experience.
 Our wide range of students bring richness and diversity into the classroom.

-Find out more about our undergraduate courses.
+Find out more about our undergraduate courses in Education and Childhood.

 Next steps and career routes